Apothor/Codecademy/Code Challenges/04.  Reverse Words/README.md

 # Reverse Words

-For this week’s challenge, inspired by a question reported to have been asked in developer job interviews at Microsoft (and also inspired by Yoda in honor of Star Wars Day!):
+For this week’s challenge, inspired by a question reported to have been asked in developer job interviews at Microsoft (and also inspired by Yoda in honor of Star Wars Day!).

 ## Basic Difficulty